lucasdillmann/nginx-ignition/README.md

 want to manage configuration files manually for their use-cases.

-Although it isn't the goal to be feature-complete (if your use-case is quite advanced or complex, you probably will not use a UI anyway), the project does aim to provide an intuitive and powerful way to configure and run nginx.
+Although it isn't the goal to be feature-complete (if your use-case is quite advanced or complex, you probably will not use a UI anyway) or to be enterprise-ready, the project does aim to provide an intuitive and powerful way to configure and run nginx.

 Some of the available features include:
 - Multiple nginx virtual hosts, each one with its customized set of domains, routes and bindings (port listeners)